Skip to main content

 Know Where the Flexibility Is

 The historic preservation board's guidelines have more room than most homeowners expect.
+Per Jeremy Wharton: “There aren't really a ton of very burdensome requirements.
+Typically, most of the finishes could be replaced with modern finishes if it's the homeowner's decision rather than a full preservation where we'd be using period-accurate materials.
+An example of that is the windows — staying with wood windows versus switching to modern materials.”
 Most interior work doesn't require review at all — you can modernize every bathroom and kitchen without board approval unless you're applying for the tax freeze program.
-Exterior changes visible from the street need a Certificate of Appropriateness, but 97% of COA applications have been approved since 1987.
+Exterior changes visible from the street need a Certificate of Appropriateness — we've navigated dozens without an outright rejection.
 The goal is guiding appropriate changes, not preventing modification.

 Understanding where the flexibility is can save you money.
 Modern alternatives that match the historic character are often significantly cheaper than full period-accurate restoration — and the board may accept them.